arky/iiab-smoketest/README.md

 The goal of the project is to port [George Hunt's xsce-tests](https://github.com/georgejhunt/xsce-tests/) for Internet-in-a-Box (IIAB) project.

 # Usage
 You'll need a [Jenkins server](http://jenkins.io/) with [Vagrant plugin](https://wiki.jenkins.io/display/JENKINS/Vagrant-plugin) installed.
+To speed up builds by caching packages you'll need [vagrant-cachier](https://github.com/fgrehm/vagrant-cachier) installed.
 You can then add new jobs to build Internet-in-a-Box (IIAB) for each target operating system.